Notifications

 Channels

-After registration, mgr.Channel("mail") returns the driver; the manager uses this internally when a notification lists "mail" in Via().
+After registration, mgr.Channel("mail") lazily instantiates the driver and returns it; the manager uses this internally when a notification lists "mail" in Via().
+Use mgr.SetChannel(name, ch) to inject a pre-configured channel instance (e.g. a *MailChannel with SetMailer(...) already called).

 Mail channel